greycortex/VIP/README.md

 There is a method which can successfully reconstruct CPE match feed file by using objects from the database, too.

+## To compile this project

+**UPDATE hibernate.cfg.xml file and copy it to src/main/resources in this project.**

+## To run this

+**Usage:** java -jar VIP
+- -e &nbsp; &nbsp; &nbsp; Create and fill database with data including CVE, CPE, CWE and CAPEC structures
+- -b &nbsp; &nbsp; &nbsp; Create and fill database with data including CVE and CPE structures
+- -u &nbsp; &nbsp; &nbsp; Perform a quick update of the database

 ## Current database schema

 ![Current database schema](https://github.com/greycortex/VIP/blob/master/doc/current_mitre_schema.png?raw=true)